 To give you a bit of background, Drew are directors of the Social Enterprise Organisation, Camerados.
-This is an organisation dedicated to bringing people together to discover friendship and purpose as we believe by developing these skills, they will overcome isolation and form bonds which will last and support them from now and forever.
+This is an organisation dedicated to bringing people together to discover friendship and purpose as we believe by developing these skills, they will overcome isolation and form bonds that will last and support them from now and forever.
 Launched four months ago with a variety of movements: from pop up cafés in Sheffield, to a gift wrapping business in Blackpool.

 Today Elle was lucky enough to spend some time running a workshop with some incredible people; The Sheffield Camerados.

 I can honestly say, hand on heart, that this group of Camerados blew me away.
 They were creative, compassionate and clear about what they wanted.
 They directed me with such vision and inspiration that producing a strong band was a breeze.
 I expect bumps along their journey; however, I hope that they continue with energy and vitality.